SAP/sap-btp-service-operator/README.md

 - `rotationInterval` - Indicates the frequency at which the credentials rotation is performed.
 Valid time units are: "ns", "us" or ("µs"), "ms", "s", "m", "h".
 - `keepFor` - Indicates for how long to keep the rotated `ServiceBinding`.
 Must be lower then `rotationInterval`.

-During the transition period, there are two `ServiceBinding` RTDs: the original and the rotated one (holds the '--old' suffix, which is deleted once the `keepFor` duration elapses).
+During the transition period, there are two `ServiceBinding`: the original and the rotated one (holds the '--old' suffix, which is deleted once the `keepFor` duration elapses).

 **Note:**<br> It isn't possible to enable automatic credentials rotation to an already-rotated `ServiceBinding` (with the '--old' suffix).